Gratuity Dilemma: Should Part-Time Years Count Towards Full-Time Employee's Gratuity?

 madhummenon1971

-My query is: We have an employee who was appointed on a part-time basis, i.e., he used to come regularly for half a day, every day, for more than one year or so.
+My query is: We have an employee who was appointed on a part-time basis, meaning he used to come regularly for half a day, every day, for more than one year.
 Later on, his employment was made full-time.
 Now the employee has resigned.
-So if we have to pay him gratuity, are we to consider his part-time employment for the purpose of calculating the number of years, or should we consider completion of 5 years from the date when his job was made full-time with us.
+So, if we have to pay him gratuity, should we consider his part-time employment for the purpose of calculating the number of years, or should we consider the completion of 5 years from the date when his job was made full-time with us?

 Kindly advise.
 Request an immediate response.